nathanstitt/liquid_assets/README.md

 Allows you to use the Liquid template language in Rails, both as templates and as JavaScript via the asset_pipeline.

-**Warning!** This is very rough, and has only seen minimally production usage.

-Although I'm going to attempt to minimize breaking changes, there may be a few as I discover bugs and/or better methods of implementing features.

-My future goals for it are to add template inheritance/override support.

 The Ruby bits are via the standard Liquid http://liquidmarkup.org/ gem.